hoteit/hoteit.github.io/_posts/2017-06-02-retro_commodore_days.md

 ---
 title:  "Retro: Atari & Commodore days 1981-1990"
 date:   2017-06-02
-categories: journal
+category: retro-gaming
-tags: [video games, retro, atari, commodore]
+tags: [atari, commodore]
 ---

 This is how my life with computers first started.